TnTech-ECE/S25_Team2_MyCapstoneProject/conceptual_design.md

 * The charger shall receive AC power from an External Power Source.

 * The charger shall communicate charge status, voltage, and current to the BMS using CAN Bus or UART.

+* Requirements given by SAE:
+* 1. The Precharge Circuit shall: [2]

+   - Be able to charge the Intermediate Circuit to minimum 90% of the Accumulator voltage before closing the second IR [2]

+   - Be supplied from the Shutdown Circuit EV.7.1 [2]

+   - The Accumulator shall contain a Precharge Circuit.
+EV.5.6.1 [2]

+   - Positive Temperature Coefficient (PTC) devices shall not be used to limit current for the Precharge Circuit EV.5.6.4 [2]

+   - The precharge relay shall be a mechanical type relay EV.5.6.5 [2]

 <h2>Ethical, Professional, and Standards Considerations: </h2>